Texas-Style Smoked Pork Belly (Low and Slow, No Wrap)

 - 4 to 5 pounds pork belly slab, skin removed

-Texas Dry Rub for Pork
+Texas Dry Rub:

-- 1/3 cup Kosher salt
+- 1/3 cup kosher salt

-- 2/3 cup 16-mesh black pepper (medium coarse)
+- 2/3 cup 16-mesh black pepper (medium-coarse)

-- 1 tablespoon paprika
+- 1 tablespoon smoked paprika

 - 1 tablespoon granulated garlic